pedroteles17/predicting-estimated-landing-time/README.md

 # Data Availability Statement

-All the parquet files used to suport the findings of this study have been deposited in the `data` folder.
-However, by uncommenting the code in the `01_fetch_clean_data.py` script, the data can be fetched directly from the API.
+All the parquet files were previously available in the data folder on GitHub.
+However, they have been removed due to GitHub's file size limitations.
+If you need access to these files, please contact mailto:pedroteles17@gmail.com.
+Additionally, the data can be fetched directly from the API by uncommenting the code in the `01_fetch_clean_data.py script`.

 # Computational Requirements